Rael Artel: Biography

 Rael Artel graduated from Estonian Academy of Arts in 2003.
 In 2004–2005 she studied curating in De Appel Art Center in Amsterdam.
-In 2009 she defended her M.A. thesis on criticism of nationalism in the Eastern European art in 2000–2008 in Estonian Academy of Arts.
+In 2009 she defended her M.A. thesis on criticism of nationalism in the Eastern European art in 2000–2008 in the Estonian Academy of Arts.

 From 2004 to 2009, Artel owned an independent art gallery named Rael Artel Gallery: Non-Profit Project Space.
 In 2004–2008, it was based in Pärnu, while from March 2006 to January 9, 2009 it had a branch in Tartu, in the building of Tartu City Library.

 In 2007 she initiated a project called Public Preparation, a networking and knowledge collection platform for modern European art.
 Since 2008, exhibitions and seminars have been held using that framework.

 In 2010–2015, Rael Artel was the artistic director of ART IST KUKU NU UT, an annual festival of modern art held in Tartu.
-She has also held lectures in Estonian Academy of Arts.
+She has also held lectures in the Estonian Academy of Arts.

 In March 2013, Artel became the director of Tartu Art Museum.